Shivers (video game): Gameplay

 While holding a completed vessel, the player can look for the corresponding Ixupi in order to trap it.
 Each vessel is marked with a Zapana pictograph representing a material, helping the player associate each vessel with an Ixupi.

 The locations where the items are found are mostly fixed every time, although which is where is mostly random, ensuring slightly different game progression each time the game starts.

 A "Flashback" feature allows the player to review game cutscenes and re-read most of the in-game text that has been found, such as books from the museum library or the victims' notebooks.
 These not only advance the game's backstory but also contain hints to several of the puzzles.

 Upon completion of the game's main story, the player may then continue to roam freely through the museum, with all ten captured Ixupi appearing along the health bar.
 One benefit of this is the luxury of getting to read over the many in-game exhibit descriptions without the worry of being attacked by Ixupi.
 Reading these descriptions or exploring previously undiscovered parts of the museum can continue to add to the player's score.

 Development

 The game was programmed in SCI-32, the proprietary game engine/programming language by Sierra.
 A challenge faced by the team was the steep learning curves, as many were inexperienced in 3d modeling or adventure game design, and it was the first time the SCI language was used for a 1st-person adventure video game.

-Roberta Williams served as creative consultant, which was during the time she was working on Phantasmagoria.
+Roberta Williams served as creative consultant and scriptwriter, which was during the time she was working on Phantasmagoria.

 In somewhat of a deviation from other FMV-based games of the era, dialogues are provided with closed captions.
 This was a suggestion by lead game developer Willie Eide, who came from a deaf family.